 The impact of our curriculum has been constantly monitored through both formative and summative assessment opportunities.
 We use knowledge checks, targeted questioning and lock-it in tasks to assess pupils' knowledge weekly to ensure gaps are identified swiftly.
 An end of unit assessment, gives an opportunity to assess pupils' wider knowledge and understanding of the skills taught across the unit.
+Teachers use the end of unit assessments to make a judgement of the overall attainment level of each pupil and record this information on our one-page assessment sheet for each unit.
+This is then used as a tool to direct the questioning for subsequent retrieval and knowledge check questions to address gaps in learning.
 Our assessments have shown a rise in pupil's attainment which indicates our curriculum is supporting maximum impact for pupils learning within Geography.
-When gaps or misconceptions appear, our teachers adapt their planning within the next unit of work to address this.
 Pupils' will also find knowledge checks that address their gaps to move learning on.
 Opportunities for children, in Key Stage Two, to share their findings or present their understanding of geographical skills learnt is a key assessment opportunity, again showing the impact that our high-quality curriculum provides.
 Pupils are also aware of the impact of their learning.
 Through marking and feedback, pupils are very clear how they are progressing through our geography curriculum.